Grade a Stack of Tests in Minutes

 The Math Behind the Grade

 The score is simply correct answers divided by total questions: (total − wrong) ÷ total × 100.
 Letter grades then follow the standard US scale — 90% and above is an A range, 80s are Bs, 70s are Cs, 60s are Ds, and anything below 60% is an F, with plus/minus bands at roughly three-point intervals.
-Schools vary (some draw the A line at 94%, some skip plus/minus), so the exact scale is printed under the chart for easy adjustment.
+Schools vary (some skip plus/minus entirely, so anything in the 90s is just an A; others drop the A− band and draw the A line at 93%), so the exact scale is printed under the chart for easy adjustment.

 Tips for Faster Grading